Chapter 2-1300 Impairment Ratings

 c.
 Impairment Ratings by the Employee’s Own Physician.

 (1) Letter to Selected Physician.
-The CE sends a letter (Exhibit 6 with attachments) to the physician selected by the employee.
+The CE sends a letter (Exhibit 4 with attachments) to the physician selected by the employee.
 In the letter, the CE notifies the physician of the employee’s eligibility, and the covered illness or illnesses with respective ICD-9 code(s).
-The CE also explains that in order for DEEOIC to pay for an impairment evaluation, the evaluation must have been performed within one year of receipt by DEEOIC.
-The letter explains that the impairment evaluation must be performed in accordance with the 5th Edition of the AMA’s Guides, and that specific reference to the appropriate page numbers and tables used from the AMA’s Guides is required in the report.
-Lastly, the CE includes a medical bill pay agent enrollment package, which includes: an OWCP-1500, Health Insurance Claim Form (Exhibit 6 attachments), OWCP-1168, the EEOICP Provider Enrollment Form (Exhibit 6 attachments), and a form (SF Form 3381, available on the share drive at the Policies and Procedures folder, forms subfolder) to allow the medical bill pay agent to process electronic fund transfers to the provider.
-The OWCP-1168 explains how a physician enrolls with the medical bill pay agent.
-If a physician is already enrolled, there is no need to enroll again.
-If the employee opted to select his/her own physician to perform the impairment rating but does not know of one, the CE may direct the employee to the appropriate RC for a list of physicians who perform impairment ratings and are enrolled in the program.
+The CE explains that in order for the DEEOIC to pay for an impairment evaluation, the evaluation is to be performed within one year of the report’s receipt by the DEEOIC.
+The letter is also to contain an explanation that the impairment evaluation is to be performed in accordance with the 5th Edition of the AMA’s Guides, and that the rating physician is to reference the appropriate page numbers and tables applied from the AMA’s Guides.
+Lastly, the CE includes a medical bill pay agent enrollment package, which is to include: an OWCP-1500, Health Insurance Claim Form (Exhibit 4 attachments), OWCP-1168, the EEOICP Provider Enrollment Form (Exhibit 4 attachments), and a SF Form 3381 (Exhibit 4 attachments) to allow the medical bill pay agent to process electronic fund transfers to the provider.
+The OWCP-1168 contains a written explanation of how a physician enrolls with the medical bill pay agent.
+If a physician has previously enrolled with the DEEOIC, there is no need to enroll again.
+If the employee opted to select his/her own physician to perform the impairment rating but does not know of one, the CE may direct the employee to the appropriate Resource Center (RC) for a list of physicians who perform impairment ratings and who are enrolled in the program.

-If at the end of this 30 day period no evidence exists to show progress in obtaining the necessary impairment evidence, the CE may issue a recommended decision to deny the impairment claim.
+If at the end of this total 60-day period no evidence exists to show progress in obtaining the necessary impairment evidence and the employee has not provided a valid reason for the delay (e.g. he/she was sick), the CE may issue a recommended decision to deny the impairment claim.

-(1) Insufficient Evidence.
-If the CE determines that the medical evidence of record is not sufficient, the CE sends a follow up development letter to the employee explaining the additional evidence and/or diagnostic test(s) required in order to conduct an impairment evaluation.
+(2) Insufficient Evidence.
+If the CE determines that the submitted medical evidence is not sufficient, the CE sends a follow-up development letter to the employee explaining the deficiency and the additional evidence and/or diagnostic test(s) required to conduct an impairment evaluation.

-(2) Unavailability of Records.
-If the employee is unable to provide some of the necessary medical records, whether or not an impairment evaluation can be performed is completely dependent upon what the AMA’s Guides allow for rating the covered illness.
-The information may be forwarded to a DMC to determine if the available records are sufficient to perform a rating.
-If the DMC is able to perform a rating based on partial medical evidence and states that additional testing could potentially increase the rating, the employee must be notified that the rating is based solely on the present evidence of record, and additional testing is needed to allow for the highest potential rating.
-The CE sends the employee a letter and gives the employee the option of getting the necessary testing, or of notifying the CE in writing that the additional testing cannot be obtained, and that a decision may proceed based on the available medical evidence.
+(3) Unavailability of Records.
+If the employee is unable to provide the necessary medical records, the rating physician must determine if an impairment evaluation is possible in accordance with AMA’s Guides given whatever evidence is available.
+The CE may proceed with a CMC referral to determine if the available records are sufficient to perform a rating.
+If the CMC is able to perform a rating based on the available medical evidence but states that additional testing could potentially increase the rating, the employee must be notified that the rating is based solely on the present evidence of record, and that additional testing is needed to allow for the highest potential rating.
+The CE sends the employee a letter and gives the employee the option of obtaining the necessary testing, or of notifying the CE in writing that a decision may proceed based on the available medical evidence.
 If the employee does not respond, the CE proceeds with the impairment evaluation based on the available medical evidence.

-(3) Outdated Evidence.
-If the employee has been given the opportunity to obtain current medical evidence and supplies little or no medical evidence, the CE may use medical evidence in the file that is older than 12 months to obtain an impairment rating from a DMC.
-In some instances the DMC may still not be able to render an opinion with older or missing medical records.
+(4) Outdated Evidence.
+It is in the interest of the employee to ensure that the most contemporaneous medical records are available for the CMC to review for an impairment.
+If the CE has provided the employee the opportunity to obtain current medical evidence but the claimant has not responded adequately, the CE may use medical evidence in the file that is older than 12 months to obtain an impairment rating from a CMC.
+In some instances, the CMC may not be able to render an opinion with older or missing medical records.